bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 No, and a couple of reasons for that is because it essentially requires another index, which takes up space and it is, you know, like you said, it's maybe not the worst extra performance downside, but it's still pretty significant.
 You know, it still adds.
 So I think Bitcoin Core would not very quickly commit to a feature that it has to maintain forever that really eats a lot of resources and may screw with other proposals that might enhance scaling, like how does this combine with assume UTXO or how does this combine with U3XO or...
-Yeah.
 So that's why I think it's better to go for a separate tool.
 On the other hand, any demo that works, I'm happy with it.
 I don't really care how it's done, whether the demo is a modified version of Bitcoin Core or a little Python script.
 I don't think it matters as long as people play with the demo because standards will get much better when people actually try them.
 Otherwise you get things like BIP32 and like, oh, gap limits.
-Yeah, I guess we should have thought about that before we defined a standard.
+I guess we should have thought about that before we defined a standard.
 So yeah, I'm happy to see that.
 I just would want to caution the listener and this is probably gonna take a while.

 Ruben: 00:39:43

-Yeah, I agree with that.
+I agree with that.
-And yeah.

 Sjors: 00:39:45